Category » Meditation

 By delving inside yourself with the help of meditation, into your consciousness and sense of awareness, you will come to know yourself and discover your real “I”.

-These words might seem strange or meaningless at this moment, but if you keep meditating, in time, you will accept them since they will become your first-hand experience.
+These words might seem strange or meaningless at this moment, but if you keep meditating, you will eventually accept them since they will become your first-hand experience.

 Awareness Is Like a Bright Bulb of Light

-This Real “I”, is like a bright bulb of light, which is hidden from sight by many covers.
+This Real “I” is like a bright bulb of light hidden from sight by many covers.
 We have to strip away the covers.
 These covers are our thoughts, feelings, beliefs, and habits.
 By stripping them away, we uncover the internal bright light of our true being.

 How do we strip these covers?
 We do so by focusing our mind and calming down the nonstop chatter of the mind.
 This is one of the main roles of meditation.